 In the United Kingdom: Cambridge University; Oxford University; the Paul Mellon Centre for British Art: the Architectural Association; Christie’s Education; The Inchbald School of Design; The Victoria and Albert Museum; the Tate Gallery; The Garden History Society; Sir John Soane’s Museum; Sotheby’s Educational Studies; Middle Temple Historical Society and many others.

 Paula ran courses in the Courtauld Institute of Art summer schools in London from 1996 to 2015.
 Courses taught included ‘Landscape as Art’, ‘The Tudor House and Garden’, ‘The Formal Garden’, ‘The Renaissance Garden’ and ‘Art and Architecture in Shakespeare’s London’.
-She has led study tours to Florence (‘Gardens of the Medici’), Derbyshire (‘Elizabethan architecture’) and, most recently, in the Cotswolds (‘Historic landscapes of the Cotswolds’).
+She has led study tours to Florence (‘Gardens of the Medici’), Derbyshire (‘Elizabethan architecture’) and in the Cotswolds (‘Historic landscapes of the Cotswolds’).

 In the United States: the Garden Club of America (Hancock Park Garden Club, Los Angeles; the Winnetka Garden Club; and the River Oaks Garden Club (Houston).
 Other venues and institutions include the Minneapolis Institute of Art, The Royal Oak Foundation (for many years and at many locations), and the Savannah College of Art and Design (SCAD).
 Paula was a featured speaker at the annual Colonial Williamsburg Garden Symposium.
 She taught art and architectural history at Ithaca College (London Center) from 1993-1999.